Rocks

 How is Cement Made and Used?

-Powdered limestone is mixed with powdered powdered clay
+Powdered limestone is mixed with powdered clay and then

 fine gray powder which is used to make mortar and concrete.